.nl zone – Clearer Whois

 How to maintain terms and conditions of SIDN, and elsewhere?

-issue: A person with primary responsibility is required; a registrar is limited.
+issue: A contact with primary responsibility is required; a registrar is limited.

 issue: Eg for the .eu zone https://whois.eurid.eu/nl/complaint/ is not effective.